 18 October 1943: Abbot and Cowpens (CVL 25) collide

 Abbot collided with the Independence-class aircraft carrier Cowpens during training off Hawaii at 2:24 a.m. on 18 October 1943.
-It was the costliest day in Abbot’s history, leaving three dead, several men severely injured and Abbot’s bow bent to a 75-degree angle.
-The photo at right shows the bent bow.
+It was the costliest day in Abbot’s history, leaving three dead, several men severely injured and Abbot’s bow bent to a severe 75° angle.

 Abbot’s forward crew berths were crushed, killing three men in their bunks and severely injuring six others.
 Several more men were trapped.
 The dead Abbot sailors were Seaman 2nd Class Frederic Louis Nedeau, Boatswain’s Mate 1st Class Edward James Halligan and Gunner’s Mate 2nd Class Arthur Walter Ceresna.

 (Seaman Nedeau lies in Honolulu, at the National Memorial Cemetery of the Pacific; in 1947, Petty Officer Ceresna was buried in Long Island National Cemetery and Petty Officer Halligan was buried in Arlington National Cemetery.)

 In the chaotic minutes after the collision, Abbot’s crew shored up the damaged section and rigged pumps to drain several flooded compartments.
 At 10:47 a.m. a fire broke out but was quickly extinguished, and the immediate crisis ended.

 Abbot, escorted by the Benson-class destroyer Coghlan, slowly steamed into Pearl Harbor at noon the next day and was back at sea for post-repair trials on 10 December 1943.
 The Abboteers rejoined the fleet a few days later, sailing to Funafuti, Ellice Islands.